-Property and equipment
+Plant and equipment

-Property and equipment is recorded at cost and depreciated over their estimated useful lives.
+Plant and equipment is recorded at cost and depreciated over their estimated useful lives.
 Interest incurred during construction of facilities is capitalized and depreciated over the life of the asset.
-Depreciable properties, mining properties, and mineral deposits acquired in connection with business acquisitions are recorded at fair market value as of the date of acquisition.

 Costs for normal repairs and maintenance that do not extend economic life or improve service potential are expensed as incurred.
 Costs of improvements that extend economic life or improve service potential are capitalized and depreciated over the estimated remaining useful life.

-Depreciation is recorded using the straight-line method over the assets' estimated useful life as follows: buildings (15 years); land improvements (10 years); machinery & equipment, including computer equipment and software (3-10 years); furniture & fixtures (8 years).
+Depreciation is recorded using the straight-line method over the assets' estimated useful life as follows: buildings (15 years); land improvements (10 years); machinery and equipment, including computer equipment and software (3-10 years); furniture and fixtures (8 years).
 Leasehold improvements are depreciated over the shorter of the asset life or lease term.
 Construction-in-progress is primarily comprised of machinery and equipment, which has not yet been placed in service.